Publications › AIR-Commissioned Papers

-Numeracy Skills, Health Information-Seeking, and Preventative Health Behaviors among Middle to Older Aged Adults in the U.S. (Takashi Yamashita, University of Nevada, Las Vegas; Anthony R. Bardo, Duke University; and Darren Liu, Des Moines University)
+Numeracy Skills, Health Information-Seeking, and Preventative Health Behaviors among Middle to Older Aged Adults in the U.S. (Takashi Yamashita, University of Maryland, Baltimore County; Anthony R. Bardo, University of Kentucky; and Darren Liu, Des Moines University)

 This paper will analyze numeracy skills in the context of health information-seeking and preventative health behaviors to develop a detailed demographic and socioeconomic profile of middle to older aged adults (aged 45 to 74 years) and their numeracy skills using PIAAC data.
 Using statistical models to estimate the impacts of numeracy skills on selected health information-seeking and preventative health behaviors, the authors will answer the following research questions: